-The chart shows the unemployment rate for each year from 1960 to 2010.
+The chart shows the unemployment rate for each year from 1960 to 2011.
 Recessions are shown as shaded areas.

-Source: Economic Report of the President, 2010, Table B-42.
-Data for 2010 is average of first eleven months from the Bureau of Labor Statistics home page.
+Source: Economic Report of the President, 2012, Table B-42.

 KEY TAKEAWAYS

 - People who are not working but are looking and available for work at any one time are considered unemployed.
 The unemployment rate is the percentage of the labor force that is unemployed. - When the labor market is in equilibrium, employment is at the natural level and the unemployment rate equals the natural rate of unemployment. - Even if employment is at the natural level, the economy will experience frictional and structural unemployment.
 Cyclical unemployment is unemployment in excess of that associated with the natural level of employment.